sa586/CS5300-Project-1/README.txt

 SessionCleaner iterates through the session table and checks the timestamp on the sessions.
 If the timestamp is older than the expire time, it delete the session from the table.

 ==How To Run
-It is easy to run the project from Eclipse if Tomcat is installed and configured.
-The default URL set is http://localhost/CS5300/Assign3
 As a .war file, the project can be deployed to a web server or platform such as Amazon's Elastic Beanstalk.
 Simply update the provided CS5300.war file onto the service and run it.
-Doing so will deploy the application to http://yoururl/Assign3
+Doing so will deploy the application to http://yoururl/Project1